mopst/arcgis-python-toolbox/README.md

 Name (Format) | Example Filename | Description
 -- | -- | --
-Land Cover (Shapefile) | - | Shapefile of the different land cover types.
+Land Cover (Shapefile) | *brighton-lewes-down-land-cover.shp* | Shapefile of the different land cover types.
-Land Cover Sensitivity (CSV File) | - | Sensitivity score for each land cover type.
+Land Cover Sensitivity (CSV File) | *land-cover-sensitivity.csv* | Sensitivity score for each land cover type.
-Seasonality Score (CSV File) | - | Contains information on which land cover types are more sensitive in summer or winter.
+Seasonality Score (CSV File) | seasonality.csv | Contains information on which land cover types are more sensitive in summer or winter.
-Pressure Raster Layer (Raster TIF) | - | Identify the stakeholder identification of areas of tourism pressure.
+Pressure Raster Layer (Raster TIF) | *bldbr-pressures-merged.tif* | Identify the stakeholder identification of areas of tourism pressure.
-Opportunity Raster Layer (Raster TIF) | - | identify the stakeholder identification of areas of tourism opportunity.
+Opportunity Raster Layer (Raster TIF) | *bldbr-opportunity-merged.tif* | identify the stakeholder identification of areas of tourism opportunity.
-Factor Weights (CSV File) | - | Lists all of the Factor Raster Layers and the weights given to them for Pressure and Opportunity.
+Factor Weights (CSV File) | *seasonality.csv* | Lists all of the Factor Raster Layers and the weights given to them for Pressure and Opportunity.
-Scenario Weights (CSV File) | - | lists the three scenarios (Profit, Business as usual, Custodianship) and their weights.
+Scenario Weights (CSV File) | *scenario-weights.csv* | lists the three scenarios (Profit, Business as usual, Custodianship) and their weights.
-Factor Raster Layers (Raster TIF) | - | show the presence (**1**) or absence (**0**) of a range of factors.
+Factor Raster Layers (Raster TIF) | *factor-rasters* | show the presence (**1**) or absence (**0**) of a range of factors.

 ## Output Files: